Equity Release Companies to Avoid

 One of the issues that some people find when they take out an equity release product, is that they are unable to move to another property.
-Even if you do not think you will want to move property, it is important to have that option, as your circumstances may change over the term of the loan.
+Even if you think you will not want to move property, it is important to have the option, as your circumstances may change over the loan term.

 What are the costs?

 The costs will vary between different lenders, but each lender should be able to provide you with a breakdown so you can compare the options.

 This is where using a broker can be really helpful, as they can compare the different options available on the market for you.
 They can also explain the calculations to find the most suitable product for your circumstances.

 Are there any early repayment charges?
 If so, how much?